 Assistant Professor of Psychiatry, Harvard Medical School

-Associate Director for Postgraduate Psychology Education, Psychiatry Academy, MGH
+Associate Director, Postgraduate Psychology Education, MGH Psychiatry Academy

-Director, Cognitive Behavioral Therapy Program, Department of Psychiatry, MGH
+Director, Cognitive Behavioral Therapy Program, Department of Psychiatry, Massachusetts General Hospital

 Assistant Professor of Psychology, Harvard Medical School